vinistock/sail/README.md

 ## Managing your settings live

-Sail brings a simple dashboard so that you can manage your settings and update their values as needed.
+Sail brings a dashboard so that you can manage your settings and update their values as needed.

 ![dashboard](https://raw.githubusercontent.com/vinistock/sail/master/app/assets/images/sail/sail.png)